benja-opazo/dns-cloudflare-mpy/README.md

 ### Project Dependencies

-To initialize the project
+To initialize the project and activate the virtual environment

 `uv sync`

-then activate with:

-`source .venv/bin/activate`
+## Development Environment

 ### MicroPython Stubs (Optional)